jasonwu0731/PaperNet/README.md

 ## Credicts
  - This is the final project for the course Web Programming (2016 Fall), at National Taiwan University
- - Arthors: Chien-Sheng Wu, Yuan-Ting Hsieh
+ - Authors: Chien-Sheng Wu, Yuan-Ting Hsieh